-The Depositary was appointed under a depositary agreement between the Depositary, the ACD and various investment companies with variable capital, including the Company (the Depositary Agreement).
+The Depositary was appointed under a depositary agreement between the ACD, the Company and the Depositary (the Depositary Agreement).
 Under the Depositary Agreement, the Depositary is free to render similar services to others and the Depositary, the Company and the ACD are subject to a duty not to disclose confidential information.